SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

 ============

-A function or method that returns an opaque type abstracts away some of the type information about its return value.
+A function or method that returns an opaque type hides its return value's type information.
+Instead of providing a concrete type as the function's return type, the return value is described in terms of the protocols it supports.
-This is useful at boundaries between a library and code that calls into the library.
+Hiding type information this way is useful at boundaries between a module and code that calls into the module.
-You specify the capabilities of their return type in terms of protocols instead of providing a specific named return type, and the underlying type can be private within the library.
+The underlying type of the return value can remain private within the module.
+Unlike returning a value whose type is a protocol type, type identity is preserved by opaque types --- the type information is available to the compiler, but not to clients of the module.

 .. _OpaqueTypes_LimitsOfGenerics:

 The Problem That Opaque Types Solve
 -----------------------------------

+For example,
-Suppose you're writing a library that draws ASCII art shapes.
+suppose you're writing a module that draws ASCII art shapes.
 The basic characteristic of an ASCII art shape is a ``draw()`` function that returns the string representation of that shape, which you can use as the requirement for the ``Shape`` protocol: